fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ## encryption

 to encrypt a message `m` using public key `(n, e)`, the sender computes the ciphertext:
-> c = m<sup>e</sup> mod n
+> c = m<sup>e</sup> (mod n)

 the size of the message that can be encrypted using RSA is limited by the size of `n`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NDg5OTEyOSwyMDQ5NjU2MzkwLC0zNT
+eyJoaXN0b3J5IjpbMjEwMjM1ODk0LC02ODQ4OTkxMjksMjA0OT
-IxNDg1NTAsLTE5NDEyNzM2MTYsLTY2MDg0NzEzLC0xNDU1ODU1
+Y1NjM5MCwtMzUyMTQ4NTUwLC0xOTQxMjczNjE2LC02NjA4NDcx
-NTY0LC0xMjg3NjYyODIzXX0=
+MywtMTQ1NTg1NTU2NCwtMTI4NzY2MjgyM119
 -->